ECMWFCode4Earth/Elefridge.jl/README.md

 the bitpattern entropy in Float32, the share of exact zero in the dataset, and the share of negative values.

+The data is provided on an octahedral grid, which covers the globe with a triangular mesh, with cells approximately 0.4° apart.
+In the vertical, [137 levels](https://www.ecmwf. int/en/forecasts/documentation-and-support/137-model-levels) are provided ranging from the surface with an increasing layer height to an altitude of about 80km.
+Approximately half the levels are in the troposphere.

 The statistical distributions of values in the CAMS variables are often multi-modal, and mostly rather logarithmically than linearly distributed (Fig. 1) and span often several orders of magnitude.
 Many variables are quantized for small values, some, like the cloud water species or cloud cover are entirely quantized.
-Such quantization is reflected in the bitpattern entropy (see 1a), as many bit patterns do not have to be encoded.
+Such quantization is reflected in the bitpattern entropy (see 1a), as many bit patterns would not have to be encoded.

 ![](https://github.com/esowc/Elefridge.jl/blob/master/plots/distr_all.png)